Last Updated on April 1, 2021 by Nina Ahmedow

-When people find out that I choose to live in Athens it surprises, if not outright shocks them.
-Generally, they ask how it is to live here during the crisis, especially as a German citizen.
+What is it like to live in Athens, Greece today?
+When people find out that I live in Athens it surprises, if not outright shocks them.
+Generally, they ask what living in Athens, Greece during the crisis is like, especially as a German citizen.

 But what is Athens like?
 Unsurprisingly, Athens has its good and bad sides, like any other place on earth.
 It’s true that you feel the omnipresence of the crisis in the atmosphere.
 Homelessness, unemployment, and open drug use are only some of the symptoms.